xapian/xapian-docsprint/deprecation/deprecation.rst

 in earlier versions of Xapian, or simply to reflect an internal change which requires a modification to the external interface.

-We aim to make such changes in a way that allows developers to work against a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artefacts.
+We aim to make such changes in a way that allows developers to work with a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artefacts.
 This document describes the process we use to deprecate old pieces of the API, lists parts of the API which are